 The plan will also continue to focus on export agricultural products through the Port, modernizing into supporting a fully containerized operation, in turn requiring capital investment for cranes and terminal/wharf improvements for which the Port is aggressively seeking federal, state, and private investment to build.
 Other business opportunities include increased imported fruit operations and other cargo from Asia, Central and South America, short-sea shipping, the development of project cargo exports and the growth of auto export and import accounts.
-Fostering the sister port relationship and foreign trade representatives through our World Trade Center license umbrella and trade missions remains part of that strategy.
+Fostering sister port relationships, networking with foreign trade representatives through our World Trade Center license, and trade missions remain part of that strategy.